enobufs/dirp/README.md

 ```
 raw() => {object}
 ```
+* This returns a direct reference to the internal data.
+Any modification to the object will affect the source.
 #### clone *(returns a new instance of Dirp with a deep-copy of its raw data)*
 ```
 clone() => {Dirp}
 ```
-* It only deep-copies *stringifiable* data with the current implementation.
+* It only deep-copies *stringifiable* data.
+If a value passed to `set()` contains a getter/setter, or properties that are not enumerable, those would be ignored. *(Note: this may change in the future)*